 Pfizer, Johnson & Johnson, Bayer, Hoffmann–La Roche, Novartis, GlaxoSmithKline, Sanofi-Aventis, AstraZeneca, Abbott Laboratories and Merck & Co collectively turnover £250 billion, employ nearly one million people including tens of thousands of contractors.

-Well, contractors provide a growing and valuable flexible workforce.
+You might ask yourself why these companies make use of contractors, and not just hire more employees.
+Contractors provide a growing and valuable flexible workforce.
 They also don't come with the financial burden permanent employees carry, so no pension, holiday day, sick pay, workers rights or expensive Christmas party invitations.